Sankara-Subbulakshmi/Java-Console-Application/README.md

 - **Inheritance**: Creating new classes based on existing ones to promote code reuse
 - **Polymorphism**: Ability of objects to take many forms via method overloading and overriding
 - **Abstraction**: Simplifying complex reality by modeling classes appropriate to the problem
 - **Interfaces**: Defining contracts that classes can implement, enabling multiple inheritance

-These concepts are fundamental to writing clean, reusable, and maintainable Java code, and the examples here will help reinforce your understanding through practical application.
+## Java Collections Framework

+This repository contains practice programs covering the core components of the Java Collections Framework, which provides data structures and algorithms to store, retrieve, and manipulate groups of objects efficiently.

+### Core Collection Interfaces

+- **List**: Ordered collection that allows duplicates.
+  - Common implementations: `ArrayList`, `LinkedList`.

+- **Set**: Collection that stores **unique elements** (no duplicates).
+  - Common implementations: `HashSet`, `LinkedHashSet`, `TreeSet`.

+- **Map**: Stores key-value pairs with unique keys.
+  - Common implementations: `HashMap`, `LinkedHashMap`, `TreeMap`.